 Your EMPL ID is like your personalized identification code that you will use during your time at SSSW.
 Please click on the link below for information on how to obtain your EMP ID as well as to update your personal information and password on CUNYFirst: http://www.hunter.cuny.edu/cunyfirst/account-claiming-and-personal-info-guides

-If any questions, please feel free to contact Academic Advisement (firstname.lastname@example.org).
+If you have any questions, please feel free to contact the Assistant Director of Student Services (firstname.lastname@example.org)